Who we are

 The Talk & Connect discourse programme offers space for knowledge transfer and discussion between dance professionals.
 Here, current social issues are explored, and dialogue is initiated about the values of the global dance community.
 In addition to classic formats such as keynotes and panels, new discussion formats will be tried out in which the participants meet as experts in their field.

-In the Performance Programme of the internationale tanzmesse nrw, artists will present selected works on stage, outdoors and digitally to international visitors and a dance-loving public.
+In the Performance Programme of internationale tanzmesse nrw, artists will present selected works on stage, outdoors and digitally to international visitors and a dance-loving public.
 This also includes intergenerational works aimed at a cross-generational (professional) audience.
 In Open Studios and Insights, artists and dance professionals will give an insight into their artistic productions, working methods, plans and project ideas.

-The selection of the performance programme as well as the Open Studios and Pitches will be made by the four associate curators Natacha Melo (Montevideo/Uruguay), Julia Asperska (Poznan/Poland), Dan Daw (London/UK) and Quito Tembe (Maputo/Mozambique) together with the Co-Directors of the internationale tanzmesse nrw.
+The selection of the performance programme as well as the Open Studios and Insights will be made by the four associate curators Natacha Melo (Montevideo/Uruguay), Julia Asperska (Poznan/Poland), Dan Daw (London/UK) and Quito Tembe (Maputo/Mozambique) together with the Co-Directors of the internationale tanzmesse nrw.

 nrw landesbuero tanz

-The internationale tanzmesse nrw is a project of nrw landesbuero tanz under the management of Heike Lehmke.
+internationale tanzmesse nrw is a project of nrw landesbuero tanz under the management of Heike Lehmke.
 The nrw landesbuero tanz is an information centre, a networking point and a contact for the professional dance scene in North Rhine-Westphalia.
-It initiates projects, cooperations and discourses in the field of professional contemporary dance and supports the work of dance professionals in NRW by offering formats for networking and qualification and by supporting the dance scene with peer mentoring.
+It initiates projects, cooperation and discourses in the field of professional contemporary dance and supports the work of dance professionals in NRW by offering formats for networking and qualification and by supporting the dance scene with peer mentoring.
 With its projects, it gives dance public visibility and opens up diversity-related approaches to dance.
 Among other things, it organises and supports DYNAMO - Junge Tanzplattform NRW (annual), the festival tanz nrw (biennial) and internationale tanzmesse nrw (biennial).